sdu-concurrency/cybersecurity_days_2020/website/registration.md

 ---

 <div class="jumbotron">
-  <p>The conference registration is handled by SDU through Conference Manager.</p>
+  <p>The seminar registration is handled by SDU through Conference Manager.</p>
   <p>Click on the button below to open the registration page and follow the step to sign up for CyberSecurity Days 2019.</p>
 <div markdown="1" class="text-justify">
 <p style="margin:2em;" class="text-center">